 Some people are able to lose weight on their own with diet and exercise.
 Others turn to weight loss surgery such as bariatric surgery and gastric bypass surgery.
 With massive weight loss in a short time, skin often does not shrink well.
-Body contouring surgery after weight loss helps people deal with this extra skin to refine their new look.
+Body contouring surgery after weight loss is the best way to deal with this extra skin and improve a person’s body contour and comfort.

-Here in East Contra Costa County, we have one of the finest bariatric surgery centers in the nation located at John Muir Medical Center in Concord.
+Here in the East Bay, we have one of the best bariatric surgery centers in the nation located at John Muir Medical Center in Concord.
 Local patients who have lost massive amounts of weight are turning to plastic surgeons to help them improve their quality of life and self-esteem.

 Board-certified plastic surgeon Dr. Eric Mariotti performs well-designed, strategically staged procedures with excellent, consistent results while maximizing patient safety.
 Dr. Mariotti has performed major contouring procedures on many of the bariatric surgery patients not only from John Muir Medical Center, but also from Stanford, San Francisco, San Diego and many from out of state.

 Brachioplasty (Arm Lift)